A Guide to Full-Time RV Living in Alabama

 Types of Properties You Can Live on Full Time in an RV

-• Your own property: You can live full time in an RV in Alabama as long as you register your vehicle with the local authorities.
+• Your own property: In some areas, you can live full time in an RV in Alabama.
+You’ll want to check local ordinances and zoning laws.

 • Long-term campgrounds: There are plenty of long-term campgrounds in the state of Alabama.
 All these campgrounds allow visitors to stay at least half a year at a time.